- Music Librarian

 Revitalizing Library Spaces

 Students visit the Music Library not just to check out materials, but to use our equipment, study alone or with a group, or simply take a few moments to relax between classes.
 To support these needs, we must continue to upgrade both our equipment and our environment.
-Our top priority at this time is a high quality, dedicated scanner.

 To make a donation online, visit the University Libraries’ Development page.
 At the bottom of the form, make sure to designate your gift to the Music Library!